pravinsingh/raven/README.md

 # raven
 Raven is a notification framework that aims to optimize and standardize various notifications coming in from cloud infrastructure.
 For any SRE team, part of the job is to monitor the cloud environments and notify about any suspicious activities or report progress of scheduled activities.
 Teams try to automate this by writing several small, independent AWS Lambda functions (or Azure functions) that get triggered by different events and send notifications in the form of emails, Slack messages, OpsGenie alerts or something similar.
 There are a few problems with this approach, however:
 - Every engineer composes the notification in his/her own style, so there's no uniformity.
-- Every Lambda/Azure function has the code to send emails, Slack messages etc. That's a lot of duplicate code that can be avoided.
+- Every Lambda/Azure function has the code to send emails, Slack messages *etc*.
+That's a lot of duplicate code that can be avoided.
 - Since there is no agreement on the message format or the severity level of notifications, some relatively minor notifications may be tagged as important while actually important notifications might get buried.
 - If too many notifications arrive, it is difficult to know at a glance which notifications require immediate attention and which ones can wait.
 - The scattered Lambda/Azure functions become difficult to manage.